Almost all Christian churches teach doctrines about divorce and remarriage. And most of these doctrines are based upon four Scriptures:

 And Jesus answered and said, Verily I say unto you, There is no man that hath left house, or brethren, or sisters, or father, or mother, or wife, or children, or lands, for my sake, and the gospel's, But he shall receive an hundredfold now in this time, houses, and brethren, and sisters, and mothers, and children, and lands, with persecutions; and in the world to come eternal life (Mark 10:29-30 - KJV).

-And here it's especially interesting how the Greek translated into the English “left” can mean both “to leave” or “to send away.”
-So it appears that Jesus has granted us the freedom to allow a difficult spouse to leave, or to take the initiative and leave an unconverted mate who is unwilling to separate.
-And here again, we see how the obedient Christian is promised blessings for leaving an adversarial spouse who is hindering their relationship with Christ.
+We shuold note how the Greek translated into the English “left” can mean either “to leave” or “to send away.”
+So Jesus has granted us the freedom to allow a difficult spouse to leave, or to take the initiative and leave an unconverted mate that is unwilling to separate.
+And here again, we see how the obedient Christian is promised blessings for leaving an adversarial spouse that is hindering their relationship with the Lord.

 And then in Luke Chapter 14:20 & 26, Jesus' reiterated these teachings in a much stronger sense: